Marriage Green Card vs. Visa,

 III.
 What are the differences between a Marriage Green Card and a Visa?

 Among the various types of Green Cards, marriage Green Cards are yet another type of Green Cards for spouses of U.S. citizens and U.S. Green Card holders.
 Although each situation may have their own considerations, there are multiple pathways to apply for a successful marriage Green Card.

 The most obvious difference between the marriage Green Card and a visa is the time receipt.
-Visas are typically received before traveling into the United States, and the marriage Green Card is only provided for those that have applied, and are eligible, and generally received after arriving into the United States.
+The latter are typically received before traveling into the United States, and the former is only provided for those that have applied, and are eligible, and generally received after arriving into the United States.
 However, there are further distinctions that should be noted.
-The following are further differences noted for visas:
+The following are further differences noted for green card vs. visa:

 - Visas are generally required prior to entry into the United States

 - Visas are generally assigned a departure date for exiting the United States

 - Visas are generally a stamp in a passport, rather than a physical card like Green Cards

 - Visas are not eligible for a pathway to U.S. citizenship

 - Non-immigrant visas are not eligible for a pathway to a U.S. Green Card

 - Immigrant visas can be eligible for a pathway to apply for a U.S. Green Card